rspamd/rspamd/doc/markdown/modules/multimap.md

 * `rcpt` - matches any of envelope rcpt or header `To` if envelope info is missing
 * `header` - matches any header specified (must have `header = "Header-Name"` configuration attribute)
 * `dnsbl` - matches source IP against some DNS blacklist (consider using [RBL](rbl.md) module for this)

-DNS maps has historic support.

-Maps can also have a special URL format in style:
+* `url` - matches URLs in messages against maps

+DNS maps are legacy and are not encouraged to use in new projects (use [rbl](rbl.md) for that).

+Maps can also be specified as [CDB](http://www.corpit.ru/mjt/tinycdb.html) databases which might be useful for large maps:

 	map = "cdb:///path/to/file.cdb";

-which is treated as CDB map by rspamd.

 Here is an example configuration of multimap module: